 Descriptions of changes in reservoir storage, stream flow downstream of the reservoirs, diversions, and Delta flows are presented to provide a basis for understanding changes in system hydrology.
 Hydrologic effects specific to particular environmental resources (e.g., water quality, aquatic resources) are addressed in the chapters associated with each resource.
 For example, changes in surface water storage in the CVP and SWP reservoirs could affect recreational opportunities under the action alternatives as compared to the No Project Alternative.
-Changes in surface water storage are presented in this chapter as part of the description of surface water resources, but evaluation of model results as they specifically pertain to the recreation analysis are presented in their respective chapters.
+Changes in surface water storage are presented in this chapter as part of the description of surface water resources, but evaluation of model results as they specifically pertain to the recreation analysis are presented in Chapter 16, Recreation Resources.
+Specific changes related to other resources are likewise considered in their respective chapters.
 This chapter utilizes CALSIM II results to explain changes in system hydrology and to evaluate changes in water supply and flood risk.